 The modules for this MA have been specifically developed for postgraduate study.
 You will be taught through a combination of hands-on workshops, lectures and seminars based on real cases and data.
 You'll find that small group working and establishing your own perspective on social issues will become a core part of your studying process.

-The Department has one of the largest concentrations of social policy research in the UK.
-You'll have access to staff, projects and research across a wide range of social policy areas and the Department is home to many internationally renowned research centres, including:
+The School has one of the largest concentrations of social policy research in the UK.
+You'll have access to staff, projects and research across a wide range of social policy areas and the School is home to many internationally renowned research centres, including:

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.